DEFRA/software-development-standards/docs/standards/python_coding_standards.md

 # Python Standards

 This document defines the internal development standards for building backend services in Python ([FastAPI](https://fastapi.tiangolo.com/tutorial/)) within Defra.
 It adheres strictly to the [UK Government Digital Service (GDS) Python style guide](https://gds-way.digital.cabinet-office.gov.uk/manuals/programming-languages/python/python.html) and [PEP 8](https://peps.python.org/pep-0008/), ensuring code is clear, consistent, and maintainable across all AI services (using tools like [LangChain](https://python.langchain.com/docs/introduction/), [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/introduction/), etc.).
-All engineers must follow these conventions when writing Python code for backend services.
+All developers must follow these conventions when writing Python code for backend services.

 **Note:** Python should **ONLY** be used for creating backend services related to AI or data science.
 For frontend services, use Node.js using the following [Node.js](https://defra.github.io/software-development-standards/standards/node_standards/) and [Javascript](https://defra.github.io/software-development-standards/standards/javascript_standards/) Defra standards.